AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 >>> exit()
 ```

-Now you are ready to run the examples.
+If everything is installed correctly, you are now ready to run the examples.

 ### Running examples

-To run examples go to the folder with installed `bmkt-develop` package and then cd to the examples folder for BioNet
+To run examples go to the folder `bmkt-develop` package is installed and cd to the examples folder for BioNet

 ```bash
 cd ./docs/examples/simulator/bionet/